 Portrait of Henry Schellhorn

 Henry Schellhorn is professor of mathematics at Claremont Graduate University’s Institute of Mathematics Sciences and academic director of the Financial Engineering program.
-His research focuses in the areas of Monte Carlo simulation, credit risk management, interest rate models, queuing theory, and combinatorial auctions.
+His research is in stochastic analysis and control, mathematical finance, traffic theory, and epidemiology.

-In addition to publishing regularly in journals, Schellhorn has served as an associate editor for the Journal of Applied Mathematics and Decision Sciences and as referee on several other prestigious finance, mathematics, and operations research publications.
+In addition to publishing regularly in journals, Schellhorn has served as an associate editor for the Journal of Applied Mathematics and Decision Sciences and as referee on several other finance, mathematics, and operations research publications.
 He has organized or co-organized symposiums on a range of topics, including Interest Derivatives, Energy and Energy Derivatives, and Financial Mathematics.
+He holds two US patents, including one on self-driving cars (see video below).

 Mathematical Finance